-Apprenticeships
+Apprenticeships at ELHT

-It can take between one and 6 years to complete an apprenticeship depending on which one you choose, what level it is and your previous experience.
+It can take between one and six years to complete an apprenticeship depending on which one you choose, what level it is and your previous experience.
 Apprenticeships are linked to an accredited course from Level 2 (intermediate) – Level 7 (Master’s degree) covering both clinical and non-clinical job roles.

 All apprenticeships include elements of on and off the job training; some apprenticeships also require an assessment at the end of the programme to assess the learner’s ability and competence in their job role.